 Moreover, this word can be used to describe actions, events, or objects that involve a lot of movement or force.
 In addition, an energetic person often appears excited, ready to take on challenges, and motivated to keep moving.
 For example, you might say, “She’s always so energetic during her workouts,” highlighting her enthusiasm.

-Therefore, being energetic means possessing the strength and enthusiasm to engage actively in tasks or activities.
+Therefore, being energetic means having the strength and drive to engage actively in tasks or activities.

 Definition: